JoshC-Working/Quantitative_Trading_LSTM/README.md

 <img src="README_source/pic2.jpg" alt="替代文本" style="width: 1500%; height: auto;">

 ### 3. Pick the most accurate model by regenerating with the set of the optimised hyperparameter
+<p>LSTM will be used widely in this project for predicting stock closing price although we desire to try other ways later<br>
+At this stage, we will only use the historical closing price as the input during the training proess.</p>

 <p>There are two steps in this stage.<br><br>

 Firstly, we do train the model with different combinations of hyperparameters, and pick the one that its prediction holds the least value of loss indicator (e.g. RMSE.
 MSE)<br>